About our staff

 - Language & Literature

 I am primarily interested in Latin language and literature, and in the political history of the late Roman republic.
-These topics are neatly combined in the writings and career of Marcus Tullius Cicero, which continue to be the focus of my publications.
-Cicero is both the leading prose writer of the first century BC and the major historical source for that period; because so much of what he wrote survives (preserved because of its stylistic qualities), and because so many of his writings are directly concerned with contemporary events, the period of Cicero’s adult lifetime is the best attested period in all ancient history.
+These topics are neatly combined in the writings and career of Marcus Tullius Cicero, which continue to be the focus of my research and publications.
+Cicero is both the leading prose writer of the first century BC and the most important historical source for that period; because so much of what he wrote survives (preserved because of its stylistic qualities), and because so many of his writings are directly concerned with contemporary events, the period of Cicero’s adult lifetime is the most fully attested period in all ancient history.

 My research has concentrated on commentary on some of Cicero’s better known speeches, through the medium of the traditional text and commentary and of the annotated translation; it has embraced aspects such as text, style, rhetoric and persuasion, prosopography and law.
-I have so far published three books on Cicero, an edition and commentary on Pro P. Sulla in the Cambridge “orange” series (1996, reissued 2004) and two Oxford World’s Classics translations, Cicero: Defence Speeches (2000, reissued 2008) and Cicero: Political Speeches (2006, reissued 2009).
-In addition, a revised selection from these last two volumes was published by the Folio Society in 2011 under the title Cicero: Orations.
-In 2010 my colleague Andrew Erskine and I published an edited volume entitled Form and Function in Roman Oratory with Cambridge University Press, bringing together criticism of Roman orators such as Cicero and Pliny with criticism of the oratory found in other prose genres such as historiography and philosophy.
+I have so far published five books on Cicero.
+First was an edition and commentary on Pro P. Sulla in the Cambridge “orange” series (1996, reissued 2004).
+This was followed by two Oxford World’s Classics translations, Cicero: Defence Speeches (2000, reissued 2008) and Cicero: Political Speeches (2006, reissued 2009).
+A revised selection from these last two volumes was published by the Folio Society in 2011 under the title Cicero: Orations.
+My most recent book, Cicero's Catilinarians (Oxford University Press, 2020), is a study of the Catilinarians and their reception.
+It argues that these speeches are not faithful representations of the speeches that Cicero delivered and it considers the implications of this for an appreciation of the speeches as literature.

 Current research activities